-Okaril Expectorant is used in the treatment of cough
+Okaril Expectorant is used in the treatment of cough.

-Nausea, Vomiting, Diarrhoea, Stomach pain, Indigestion, Bloating, Dizziness, Headache, Sweating, Rash, Urticaria, Muscle cramp, Tremor, Increased heart rate, Palpitations.
+Side Effects of Okaril are Nausea, Vomiting, Diarrhoea, Stomach pain, Indigestion, Bloating, Dizziness, Headache, Sweating, Rash, Urticaria, Muscle cramp, Tremor, Increased heart rate, Palpitations.

 Take this medicine in the dose and duration as advised by your doctor.
 Check the label for directions before use.
 Measure it with a measuring cup and take it by mouth.
 Shake well before use.
 Okaril Expectorant may be taken with or without food, but it is better to take it at a fixed time.